Kidnapping of Elizabeth Smart: Move to San Diego

 In September 2002, Mitchell and Barzee left Salt Lake City with Smart, relocating to San Diego County, California, where they held Smart in an encampment in a dry creek bed in Lakeside.
 Mitchell and Barzee relocated with Smart several times to different encampments in San Diego County, often moving in the middle of the night.
 On February 12, 2003, Mitchell was arrested in El Cajon for breaking into a church and spent several days in jail over the incident.

 Discovery

-In October 2002, Smart's sister Mary Katherine suddenly realized that the abductor's voice was that of an unemployed man the family knew as Immanuel, whom the family had hired for a day to work on the roof and rake leaves.
+In October 2002, Smart's sister Mary Katherine had an epiphany that the abductor's voice was that of an unemployed man the family knew as Immanuel, whom the family had hired for a day to work on the roof and rake leaves.

 The police were skeptical because of the short time "Immanuel" had worked for the family, the long time that elapsed, and the short time Mary Katherine had heard the abductor's voice; however, the family had a sketch artist draw "Immanuel's" face from their descriptions, and in February this drawing was released to the media; it was shown on Larry King Live and America's Most Wanted.
 The drawing was recognized by relatives of Mitchell, who gave police contemporary photographs of him.